-The pedagogy courses outline the aims and objectives of teachinglearning, methodology of teaching and evaluation of students which paves the way for acquisition of teaching skills, skills of grasping, analyzing, comprehending and criticizing the content, leading to the construction of new knowledge.
+The pedagogy courses outline the aims and objectives of teaching learning, methodology of evaluation of students which paves the way for acquisition of teaching skills, skills of grasping, analyzing, comprehending and criticizing the content, leading to the construction of knowledge.

-Capability to extrapolate
+Capability to Extrapolate

 The curriculum assists the prospective teacher to discover oneself in terms of his/her strengths and weaknesses and understanding the needs and desires of his/her neighbours.
-Becoming aware of social realities, the trainee modifies his/her personality so that he/she acquires the necessary social and environmental competences for a fruitful teaching-learning process.
+Becoming aware of social realities, the trainee modifies his/her personality so that he/she acquires the needed social and environmental competences for a fruitful teaching-learning process.